Prioritizing Global Food and Nutrition Security Programs

 In February 2016, the General Mills Foundation awarded the Foundation a “Hunger Free Communities” planning grant.
 The planning grant was used to develop a food security and nutrition guide, assessment tools, and process to assist communities through a decision making process for selecting food security interventions that meet community needs and capacity.

 To complete the project, the Foundation awarded a one-year Hunger Free Communities Research Fellowship to Elizabeth Yakes-Jimenez, PhD, RDN.
 Outputs of the project include a facilitator guide and set of tools, including:

 - A community food and nutrition security assessment based on existing data

 - A list of interventions to consider

 - An intervention scoring sheet

-Validity of the assessment tool is underway with food and nutrition security experts in the U.S. and in several other countries.
-A proposal has been submitted to pilot the assessment tool and decision process in a few communities in the U.S. and in an international setting.
+Validity of the assessment tool was conducted with food and nutrition security experts in the U.S. and in several other countries.

 In early 2017, GMF awarded a second grant to support the evolution of this project with a pilot of the assessment tool and decision process in three communities from 2017-2018, including two U.S. and one global setting.
 This included improving the process and tools developed while augmenting local decision making, strategic planning, and assessment and evaluation capacity.
 This work concluded in October 2018.